-2 Completed wings of five-bedroom semi-detached houses on 3 floors each; both wings have a physically measured area of approximately 52.20 square metres each
+two (2) Completed wings of five-bedroom semi-detached houses on three (3) floors each; both wings have a physically measured area of approximately 52.20 square metres each

-Both building are currently occupied.
+Both buildings are currently occupied.

-There are currently 2 properties classified as Investment Properties under the provision of IAS 40 at the reporting date.
-At the year end, the Company engaged an independent valuer to fair value the investment properties which comprise the land and the building, and the changes in fair value amounting to net fair value gain of No15 million (2022:No24.4 million gain) was recognised in the profit or loss.
-Total rental income received in advance for 2 years was No22 million.
-Amount recognised in other income was No11,000,000 (2022: No2.75 million).
-The balance of No8.25 has been deferred and will be recognised in next financial year end March 2024.
+There are currently two (2) properties classified as Investment Properties under the provision of IAS 40 at the reporting date.
+At the year end, the Company engaged an independent valuer to fair value the investment properties which comprise the land and the building, and the changes in fair value amounting to a net fair value gain of $\mathbb{N}40$ million (2023: $\mathbb{N}15$ million gain) was recognised in the profit or loss.
+Total rental income received in advance for 1 year was $\mathbb{N}12$ million.
+Amount recognised in other income was $\mathbb{N}3,000,000$ (2023: $\mathbb{N}11$ million).
+The balance of N9 million has been deferred and will be recognised in the next financial year end of March 2025.